Umami Pot

 Instructions

-• Put the specified amount of water from your instant ramen package into a pot along with kombu, and let it sit for at least 30 minutes until the kombu softens.
+• Put the specified amount of water from your instant ramen package into a pot, add the kombu, and let it sit for at least 30 minutes until the kombu softens.

 instant ramen_instruction-1

-• Add chicken to the pot and simmer it together with the kombu over very low heat for about 10 minutes.
-When small bubbles appear on the surface of the liquid, remove the kombu.
+• Add chicken to the pot and gently simmer it with the kombu over very low heat for about 10 minutes.
+Once small bubbles start to form on the surface of the liquid, remove the kombu.

 instant ramen_instruction-2

 • Bring the pot to a boil and skim off any scum that rises to the surface.
-Place the noodles into the pot, under the chicken, and cook without stirring until two-thirds of the cooking time indicated on the instant ramen package has elapsed.
+Add the noodles to the pot, placing them under the chicken, and cook without stirring until two-thirds of the cooking time indicated on the instant ramen package has passed.

 instant ramen_instruction-3